 06-16-1947 Ellen Bass – Born in Philadelphia, Pennsylvania.
 She is a Chancellor of the Academy of American Poets.
 Her poetry has frequently appeared in The New Yorker and on The Writer’s Almanac with Garrison Keillor, including her poem, “Ordinary Sex”, on August 17, 2017.
 Her most recent book, Like a Beggar (2014), was a finalist for The Paterson Poetry Prize, The Publishers Triangle Award, The Milt Kessler Poetry Award, The Lambda Literary Award, and the Northern California Book Award.
 Her non-fiction book, The Courage to Heal: A Guide for Women Survivors of Child Sexual Abuse, has sold over a million copies and has been translated into twelve languages.
 Ellen founded poetry workshops in California at the Salinas Valley State Prison and the Santa Cruz jails.
 She also teaches in the MFA program at Pacific University.

 06-16-1903 – 02-11-1955 Ona Munson (b.
 Owena Walcott) – Born in Portland, Oregon.
-She was an American actress best known for her role as madam Belle Walting in Gone With the Wind (1939).
+She was an American actress best known for her role as madam Belle Watling in Gone With the Wind (1939).
 Munson had a successful stage and radio career in the 1930s in New York.
 The song “You’re the Cream in My Coffee” was introduced by her in the 1927 Broadway musical Hold Everything.
-She was married three times each one called a lavender marriage to conceal her bisexuality and her affairs with women, including filmmaker Dorothy Arzner and playwright Mercedes de Acosta.
+She was married three times each one called a lavender marriage to conceal her affairs with women, including filmmaker Dorothy Arzner and playwright Mercedes de Acosta.
 Munson was a member of the “sewing circle,” a clique of lesbians organized by actress Alla Nazimova.

 06-16-1873 – 04-21-1938 Lady Ottoline Violet Anne Morrell – Born in Royal Tunbridge Wells, United Kingdom.
 She was an English aristocrat and society hostess.
-Her circle of friends included many authors, artists, sculptors and poets.
+Her circle of friends included many authors, artists, sculptors, and poets.
 Her work as a patron was enduring and influential, notably in her contribution to the Contemporary Art Society during its early years.
 She was bisexual and had many affairs with both women and men.
-Notable love affairs: Bertrand Russell, Dorothy Bussy, Augustus John, Dora Carrington and Roger Fry.
+Notable love affairs: Bertrand Russell, Dorothy Bussy, Augustus John, Dora Carrington, and Roger Fry.

 06-16-1949 Jaime Manrique – Born in Barranquilla, Colombia.
 He is a gay Columbian-American author, poet, and journalist.
 His first poetry volume won Colombia’s National Poetry Award.
 He received a Guggenheim Fellowship to write his memoirs and has contributed to Shade (1996), a gay, black fiction anthology.
-He has taught creative writing at Mount Holyoke College, New York University, The New School of Social Research and Columbia University.
+He has taught creative writing at Mount Holyoke College, New York University, The New School of Social Research, and Columbia University.
 He is currently a Distinguished Lecturer in the Department of Foreign Languages and Literature at the City College of New York.

 06-16-1967 Jenny Shimizu – Born in San Jose, California.
 She is a Japanese American model and actress.
-She was one of the stars of Firefox, along side of Angelina Jolie.
+She was one of the stars of Firefox, along with Angelina Jolie.
 She modeled for Calvin Klein’s CK1 fragrance and fashions.
 She later was featured in the Banana Republic “American Beauty” campaign.
 She had an intimate relationship with Madonna, claiming that Madonna would fly her to destinations across the globe for sexual liaisons.
 She also had a romantic relationship with Angelina Jolie, as Jolie has confirmed.
 “I fell in love with her the first second I saw her,” Jolie stated regarding her relationship with Shimizu.
-In 2012, Shimizu met Michelle Harper at a party.
+In 2012, Shimizu met Michelle Harper (b.
+1978 in Columbia) at a party.
 They married in August 2014.

 06-16-1976 Tom Lenk – Born in Camarillo, California, He is an American stage and television actor best known for starring as Andrew Wells in the television series Buffy the Vampire Slayer and its spin-off Angel.
-Besides acting, Lenk is a singer and playwrite.
+Besides acting, Lenk is a singer and playwright.
 He has toured with the European cast of Grease and has written three plays.
 He is openly gay.

 06-16-1991 Joe McElderry – Born in South Shields, Tyne and Wear, England, He is an English musician, singer/songwriter.
 His first single reached number one on the UK Singles Chart and Irish Singles Charts.
-To date he has released four top 20 albums – two reaching the UK top three.
+To date, he has released four top 20 albums – two reaching the UK top three.
 McElderry has sold over 2 million records worldwide.
 On July 30, 2010, he announced on his official website that he is gay.
 The gay charity Stonewall has listed McElderry as a gay role model He was on Out’s 3rd Annual 100 Most Eligible Bachelors (2013).